elektric/AdvisoryBoard/README.md

 * Using Agile
 * Even new members are on the team
 * Found freshmen needed help, Juniors/Seniors staffed the labs to help younger team members.

+## Numbers
+* CS 9 Female, 168 Male
+* SE 12 Female, 183 Male
+* Total 21 Female, 351 Male
+* Grand Total: 372 in CSSE for Fall 2017
+* CIS Grad Placement Rate 100%
+* CT placement 40% and 50% (Many students didnt respond).
+* SE only two students LFW - 90% placement of 38 grads.
+* No good way to track students who switch majors after the 10 day snapshot.

+## Applied Computing Program
+* Generated Revenue and allows faculty to learn about the online environment
+* UW Extension program
+* Cost covered for 5 years, after which all schools split equally.
+* Hit the goal of 25 enrollments for the first year.
+* Officially a part of the UW Platteville Curriculum.
+* Hopefully most money will stay with the department and only a small amount will go to the University.

+## Cyber Security Masters Program
+### Mike Gau & Randy
+    * Distance learning center - administers 5 masters programs online.
+    * Working with Dr. Yang and Yu for creation the master program
+    * National Science Foundation Project - funded at 500k
+        * One track is to build a curriculum in the cyber security area
+    * 36 Credit Non-thesis Program
+    * Unique as it is 2/3 technical and 1/3 management business area.
+100% online.
+    * Curriculum submission due Dec 5th - First draft in the works
+    * Anticipate answer in the March timeframe.
+2019ish Launch date.
+    * Doesn't include certificates, but should prepare students to easily take and pass the common certification exams.

+## Graduate Programs
+* Officially started the master program in 2016
+* Currently have 3 students in the program.
+* On campus program is being tabled at this time.

+## Faculty and Hiring
+* Anand replaced Joe Clifton
+* Additional position was not filled due to budget issues.
+* Faculty is currently at 10 members.
+* No Adjuncts, everyone is teaching full loads.

+## Professional Advisors
+* Funding provided to employ professional advisors for freshman students
+    * All SE freshman had the profssional advisor.
+    * Very successful.
+* All Freshman in CSSE will now see the professional advisor.
+* Transfers will meet with faculty still due to complexity.
+* Soft/Jun/Seniors will also meet with faculty.

+## Bylaws and officer election
+* Jeremy voted to amended bylaws to allow for officer election off season - Seconded by Eric Sisco
+* Jeremy nominated Mr. Avista (Mitch Iverson)
+* Lisa nominated Jeremy Kalsow
+* Alex ceased nominations - seconded by Jeremy Kalsow
+* Mitch Iverson and Jeremy Kalsow are the new members of the steering committee.
+* Mitch Iverson voted in as Chair